emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 The increase of the live duration of existing devices will require managing the replacement of software and firmware components of the devices:

-Currently the design of design of the software components ofalways-on devices do not include, or very recently include, eco design.
+Currently the design of the software components of networks always-on devices do not include, or very recently include, eco conception.
 Their softwares have to be prepared as their firmware can be adapted to reduce existing hardware power consumptions, bits rates ...

 Firmware:

 Currently the design of the firmware of most of devices do not include eco design.
 Firmware must be adapted to receive components from eco conception.
 This applies especially to the control of hardware parts recently designed to reduce dynamically their power consumptions, their bits rates or both.
-This is covered by works like sustainality and poweff drafts.
+This is covered by works like sustainality and poweff drafts..

-In summary: the work on reporting real time power efficiency is started.
-On the other hand, there are evolutions toward more sustainability which require the reporting of just static information which must be specified.

 # Gain measurements